Kr1sTech/Kr1sTech/README.md

 Fun facts:
 1. I like anime
 2. I like cooking
-3. I have one goat called Stella
+3. I have one goat called Stella🐐